GrammAcc/linearmoney/documentation/md/linear_money_model.md

 \[ \langle u,r \rangle e_1 = 16 (1, 0, 0) = (16, 0, 0) = 16\ EUR \]

-Okay, but what if we want to convert to JPY or any other currency, but we don't have a rates vector for that currency?
+But what if we want to convert to JPY or any other currency, but we don't have a rates vector for that currency?
 That is to say, what if the only rates vector we have is the $r$ vector representing the rates ***to*** EUR, but we want to convert to another currency in $V$?